The Alumni Fund

 Alumni Fund 2014 seeks to build on the transformation of the NUI Galway campus in recent years by supporting the following areas:

-Prostate Cancer - Supports research into identifying the genetic markers that can predict those patients who are likely to relapse so they can be targeted with more novel and advanced treatment.
+Cancer Research: Prostate Cancer supports research into identifying the genetic markers that can predict those patients who are likely to relapse so they can be targeted with more novel and advanced treatment.

-Breast Cancer – to fund qualified research scientists and clinicians to carry out research into breast cancer and investigate the presence of biological markers involved in the detection, development and spread of breast cancer.
+Breast Cancer in funding qualified research scientists and clinicians to carry out research into breast cancer and investigate the presence of biological markers involved in the detection, development and spread of breast cancer.
 Your donation helps the purchase and maintenance of essential up-to-date laboratory research equipment for analysis of biological genes and proteins.

-Prof. Michael O’Dwyer’s is working on new ways of treating Leukaemia and other blood cancers.
+Leukaemia Research: Prof. Michael O’Dwyer is working on new ways of treating Leukaemia and other blood cancers.
 Chemotherapy has been the standard treatment for some time, but while it is does kill cancer cells, it also kills good cells and it can be a severe and difficult treatment for cancer sufferers.
 Much of the more recent research into cancer treatment focuses on developing drugs which inhibit cancer cells from growing, rather than just on killing them.
-Prof. O'Dwyer has been very involved in the development of this sort of treatment for Leukaemia and presently he is working on identifying the characteristics of bone marrow cancer cells so that he can develop ways of targeting them specifically too.

-Please click on the Donate button to support the Alumni Fund.
-We greatly appreciate any support you can offer this year.
+Please click on the Donate button to make a gift to the Alumni Fund 2014.
+We greatly appreciate your support.